vintagefilmography/Hawkeye2_video_capture/README.md

 Listed below are the instrustions on how to install Magic Lantern and set it up for FPS override, but before that here is a quick overview:
 Download the build to your PC and unzip it.
 Format the SD card by the camera itself.
 Make sure your battery is fully charged.
 That is very important.
-You can ruin the camera if you do not follown these instructions carefully.
+You can ruin the camera if you do not follow these instructions carefully.
 Install the SD card into the camera and power it up.
 BTW - going forward any time you open the SD card cover, do not remove the  SD card immediately, wait for the red led to stop flashing.
 Set the camera to Manual mode